lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - **Prolongation Window** - the active window during which the committee can prolong the contract.
 - **Prolongation Period** — the extra time added to the contract with each prolongation.
+- **Expiry Timestamp** — the on-chain timestamp after which the GateSeal expires unless prolonged.
+This is the primary lifetime reference in GateSeal v2.
-- **Initial Lifetime** — the time from deployment until the first expiration time.
+- **Initial Lifetime** — effectively represented by the period from deployment until the first **Expiry Timestamp**.
-- **Prolongation Count** — the maximum number of allowed prolongations.
+- **Prolongation Limit** — the maximum number of allowed prolongations.
-- **DAO Ops Reserve** — a 60-day buffer that ensures the protocol remains protected if the committee fails to prolong in time, giving DAO Ops enough time to coordinate a planned replacement.
-The buffer covers both the time required to form a new multisig committee (2–4 weeks) and to conduct a full-fledged Dual Governance vote (2–4 weeks).
+- **DAO Ops Reserve** — the time buffer for DAO Ops to deploy a new GateSeal before the current one expires.

 ### Rationale